Aleutian Islands campaign: Invasion of Kiska and Attu

 The Japanese invasions and occupations of Kiska on 6 June and Attu on 7 June shocked the American public, as the continental United States was invaded for the first time in 130 years since 1815 (during the War of 1812).
 The invading forces initially met little resistance from the local Unangax, also known as Aleuts.
 Though the U.S. Navy had offered to evacuate Attu in May 1942, the Attuan Unangax chief declined.
 Little changed for the Unangax under Japanese occupation until September 1942 when Japan's Aleutian strategy shifted.
 It was at this point that the Unangax were taken to Hokkaido, Japan, and placed in an internment camp.

 Through the rest of the summer of 1942, aerial raids by either side could be flown only when the weather permitted.
 Japan installed a radar warning system on the islands and continued to resupply them, despite heavy disruptions against its shipping by U.S. bombers and submarines.
 The establishment of American air bases in Umnak and Cold Bay would add to the threat faced by the Japanese.

 Evacuation of the Unangax

+The Unangax (Aleuts), the indigenous people of the Aleutian and Pribilof islands, were evacuated following the attacks on Dutch Harbor.
+Although they were U.S citizens, their legal status was often treated as that of "wards" of the federal government, a relationship that allowed the federal government to exercise significant control over their autonomy.

+The evacuation process was hasty and chaotic.
+Unangax residents were often given less than 24 hours' notice, allowed one suitcase or minimal personal items.
+Over 880 Unangax were embarked on military transport ships.
 The invasion of Attu and imprisonment of the local Unangax became the justification for the United States' policy of forcible evacuation of the Unangax in the Aleutian Islands.
 Unangan civilians were placed in internment camps in the Alaska Panhandle.